Best guitar straps 2025: Keep your guitar safe and play in comfort

 Reasons to avoid

-If you’re the kind of musician who likes to watch their contribution to the environment then the Levy’s Hemp Vegan Strap makes for a great choice.
-Factor in the comfortable width and soft feel of this strap and you’ve got something that’s more than able to compete with any other strap.
+If you’re the kind of musician who likes to watch their contribution to the environment, then the Levy’s Hemp Vegan Strap makes for a great choice.
+Factor in the comfortable width and soft feel of this strap, and you’ve got something that’s more than able to compete with more traditional designs.

-Available in a variety of designs, the natural look and feel of this strap means they pair really well with acoustic guitars.
+Available in a variety of designs, the natural look and feel of this strap means it pairs really well with acoustic guitars.
 The silver metal slide allows you to adjust anywhere from 94 to 157cm, making it great for a variety of instruments.

 The embroidered design has been painstakingly recreated to exactly match the same one Hendrix wore during that timeless Woodstock performance.
 It looks fantastic as well as feeling soft and luxurious.
 The soft underside provides a grippy feel on your clothing too so your instrument won’t move around too much.